Pokémon Go: Catch 'Em All at Ginter

-PokéStop: There are 20+ of these at the Garden.
+PokéStop: There are 20+ of these in the Garden.
 This is where you can collect Poké Balls, Revives, Potions, Eggs, and other helpful items.
 Don’t forget to look up as you’re stopping at each PokéStop- the Garden has more than 5,500 unique types of plants!

 Gym: Gyms are locations where you can battle the Pokémon of rival teams, or train your Pokémon by battling against the Pokémon assigned there by other members of your team.
-There are five Gyms located around the Garden.
+There are five Gyms located in the Garden.

 Regular Admission: $13/Adults, $11/Seniors 55+, $8/Children 3-12.
 Children under 3 free.
 FREE for Members.
-With Garden membership you get unlimited visits throughout the year.
+With Garden membership, you get unlimited visits throughout the year.
 If you plan to visit more than twice a year, it may be worth it to become a member.